SolaceLabs/solace-cloud-cli/README.md

 <!-- tocstop -->
 # Overview
 <!-- overview -->
-The Solace Cloud CLI is a command line interface that simplifies deployment and configuration automation when working with your Solace Cloud org and services.
+The Solace Cloud CLI is a command line interface that simplifies deployment, configuration, and automation when working with your Solace Cloud org and services.

 Use it to: